chrismoc/bootstrap_exam_grades/README.md

 # boostrap_exam_grades

-For fun: Used bootstrap sample to calculate 95% uncertrainty interval based on a way too small dataset made of law test results of my wife.
+For fun: Used bootstrap sampling to calculate 95% uncertrainty interval based on a way too small dataset made of law test results of my wife.

 After calculation randomized grades in csv.